-Community Research
+Community Research plus Journalism

 Students will to learn vital professional skills including: news and feature writing; broadcasting; multimedia journalism; interviewing; investigative reporting and research methods.
-The application of these skills across print, broadcast and multimedia journalism is a major part of the course
+The application of these skills across print, broadcast and multimedia journalism is a major part of the course.

 Subjects taught

-Autumn Semester
+Autumn Modules

 • Journalistic Writing for News